YaoXinZhi/Cancer-Alterome/README.md

 ___

 ## External Tools
-The implementation of the Cancer-Alterome pipeline included several external tools, and they arealdy have complete repositories or project home pages.
-We provide a quick jump below to help you check how to get started with these tools.
+The pipeline implementation involves several external tools, the description and links of these tools are provided below.
+Users may need to configure and test these tools before running the full Cancer-Alterome pipeline.

-- [**PubTator Central**](https://www.ncbi.nlm.nih.gov/research/pubtator/): Biomedical named entity recognition, e.g. gene, point mutation, SNP, disease.
-The identified and normalized gene, point mutation, SNP and disease are keeped in pipeline.
+- [**PubTator Central**](https://www.ncbi.nlm.nih.gov/research/pubtator/): Used to identify and standardize genes, point mutations, single nucleotide mutations, and disease mentions in pipeline.

-- [**AGAC-NER**](https://github.com/YaoXinZhi/BERT-CRF-for-BioNLP-OST2019-AGAC-Task1): Named entity recognition of entities defined in AGAC, e.g. gene, genetic alteration, trigger word, molecular process activate, cellular process activity.
-In pipeline, only keep the identified genetic alteration and trigger word in this step.
+- [**AGAC-NER**](https://github.com/YaoXinZhi/BERT-CRF-for-BioNLP-OST2019-AGAC-Task1): This model are used to identify the genetic alteration and trigger word defined in AGAC corpus.

 - [**AGAC-RE**](https://github.com/YaoXinZhi/BERT-for-BioNLP-OST2019-AGAC-Task2): Relation extraction for the relation defined in the AGAC, include ThemeOf and CauseOf.
 - [**OGER++**](https://pub.cl.uzh.ch/purl/OGER): A hybrid NER-CR system for text mining in the biomedical domain, it's used to identify and normalize the Gene Ontlogy (GO) concepts in the pipeline.
 - [**PhenoTagger**](https://github.com/ncbi-nlp/PhenoTagger): A hybrid method that combines dictionary and deep learning-based methods to recognize Human Phenotype Ontology (HPO) concepts in unstructured biomedical text, it's used to identify and normalize the HPO concepts in the pipeline.